bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 		for coin in coins:
 ```

+We start off by building the DP array and setting the basecase.

-And now we loop over the amount and every coin.
+Then we loop through all possible amounts and all coins.

 ```python
 class Solution: